 Most companies struggled to meet the deadline for General Data Protection Regulations (GDPR) that went into effect in May 2018.
-In fact, according to the latest research, up to 80% of companies still didn’t meet GDPR standards as of Summer 2018.
+In fact, according to the latest research, up to 58% of companies still don’t meet GDPR standards.

 In April 2018, just before the GDPR deadline, a SaaS company approached Logicworks with the challenge of assessing and remediating their IT infrastructure on Amazon Web Services (AWS) for GDPR compliance.
 Logicworks conducted a Well-Architected Review and a full GDPR Compliance Assessment and then rebuilt their AWS environment to GDPR and general security best practice standards.